Are Huge Tree Planting Projects More Hype than Solution?

 Scientists have begun their own public relations battle against numbers-driven, large-scale tree planting.
 In January, scientists affiliated with the Royal Botanic Gardens at Kew in Britain published their “10 golden rules for restoring forests,” which prioritize conservation of existing natural forests over planting.
 “Before you do anything,” says Kate Hardwick, a Kew conservation scientist who co-authored the golden rules, “see what you can protect.
 Don’t use reforestation as an excuse for cutting down old-growth forests, because it’s no substitute.”

-Even Thomas Crowther has begun backpedaling on tree-planting.
+Even Thomas Crowther has backpedaled on tree planting.
 “1 trillion trees” really is also a symbol for ecosystem restoration,” he recently said.
 “If a place should naturally only have one tree per hectare, that’s the level you should be restoring.
 If the place should be a full forest, that’s the level you should be restoring.
 If there should be no trees, that’s what you should also be restoring.
 The tree is just the symbol of ecosystem restoration.”

 But even with these caveats, Archibald says that making maps of potential tree cover like the Crowther Lab’s and WRI’s, and offering large offset payments to developing countries to plant trees, places those nations in an “unfair” position.
 The rich world, she says, is saying to poor countries, “We can plant trees here, we’ll give you money if you do plant trees here, but it’s up to you to decide whether it’s a good idea and whether it’s really going to fulfill your development needs.”